Badger-Finance/badger-subgraph/tf-aws-standalone/README.md

 Input variables can be set easily set in the following ways:

-- You can create a file that ends in .tfvars in the same directory as the terraform code and set variables with syntax `this = that` and then use --var-file="filename" when running terraform
+- You can create a file that ends in .tfvars in the same directory as the terraform code and set variables with syntax `this = that` and then use --var-file="filename" when running terraform.
+Note that if you call the file terraform.tfvars it will be read in by default.
+There is an example file.
 - You can create environment variables named TF_ENV_variable_name and set them = to the values

 You can mix and match based on requirements.
 Keys and senstive data are best passed as environment variables, everything else can go in a var file.